 This leads on to my final two reasons for not using hair loss concealer products.
 Following on from the previous page:

 Suppose you go for a run.
 Well, unfortunately, some concealer products can start running with you!

 In other words, the dye used to give the spray, powder or fibers their color, will leak out into your sweat (green in the case of Toppik as you’ve just read) and can then run down your face.
 And that's not a good look!

-Whilst some manufacturers say that you can touch, comb and style your hair, I think people will still be reluctant to do so for fear of combing out or dislodging the product.
+Some men and women who use concealers might be a bit scared to touch their hair after they've applied the product.
+Even though some manufacturers say that you can touch, comb and style your hair, many people will still be reluctant to do so for fear of combing out or dislodging the product.

 not going to happen if you "wear" artificial hair fibers on your head

 This is page 4 of 4.

 Read previous page?
-Say "No" to Nanogen!
+Say No to Nanogen?